pj4533/OpenPics/README.md

 Each remote image source gets a OPProvider class.
 Providers can be easily added provided they conform to the OPProvider base class.
 Currently supported providers:

-* Currently Popular - Recently favorited images
+* Currently Popular - Recently favorited images (Using OPBackend)
-* Your favorites - Images you have marked as favorites
+* Your favorites - Images you have marked as favorites (Using OPBackend)
 * Library of Congress (http://www.loc.gov/pictures/api)
 * New York Public Library (http://api.repo.nypl.org)
 * California Digital Library - XTF (http://www.cdlib.org/services/publishing/tools/xtf/)